Linch1/WeChartWeb3/readme.md

 **Warning** To run this script in a production enviroment you cannot use the free provider that is used inside this repo.
 You must buy a professional bsc provider, or build your own node.
 I made an estimation that this script will make at least 350.000.000 requests monthly, so consider this when you search for the provider to buy.
 I'm personally using Getblock fullnode.

-**Emprove This** If you know a more efficent way, or any other better than this please let the community know this by opening an issue with infos about your ideas! :heart:
+**Emprove This** If you know a more efficent way, or any other better than this please let the community know this by opening an issue with infos about your ideas! :heart: .
+This repo can be used not only with pancakeswap but also with any kind of other exchange platform on any chain that is similar to pancakeswap.

 ### Setup